strat0sphere/spark-euca/README.md

-Scripts on this repo are under current development and constantly change- Might not work for yo    ur system!*
+Scripts on this repo are under current development and constantly change - Might not work for your system!*
 Has been tested with boto version 2.31.1
 Eucalyptus is API compatible with Amazon EC2.
-So, the scripts are a modified version of the spar    k-ec2 tools that you can find here: https://github.com/mesos/spark-ec2i
+So, the scripts are a modified version of the spark-ec2 tools that you can find here: https://github.com/mesos/spark-ec2i

 spark-euca
 =========